-This is the second Professional Experience practicum in the Graduate Diploma of Teaching (Primary) and Master of Teaching (Primary).
-Pre-Service Teachers (PSTs) are required to complete 20 days of supervised professional experience within the allocated teaching block.
-In preparation for their professional experience in schools, PSTs will engage with unit materials focusing especially on curriculum, teaching strategies and planning.
-Whilst on professional experience, PSTs are expected to involve themselves in the life of the school and reflect on their practice and performance in consultation with their Mentor and eLearning Advisor (eLA).
-At the discretion of the mentor, PSTs will be introduced to teaching through individual and small group work, progressing to planning and teaching whole class lessons.
+This is the second Professional Experience practicum in the Bachelor of Education (Early Childhood and Primary) and the Bachelor of Education (Primary).
+Pre-Service Teachers (PSTs) are required to complete 21 days of supervised professional experience within the allocated teaching block.
+In preparation for their professional experience in schools, PSTs will engage with unit materials focusing especially on curriculum, planning and assessment.
+Whilst on professional experience, PSTs are expected to involve themselves in the life of the school and reflect on their practice and performance in consultation with their Supervising Teacher and Online Learning Advisor (OLA).
+At the discretion of the supervising teacher, PSTs will be introduced to teaching through individual and small group work, progressing to planning and teaching whole class lessons.

-The role of the Mentor in the professional setting is crucial to both the University and the Pre-Service Teacher in facilitating and supporting professional experience.
-We acknowledge and appreciate the significant time devoted to this task by mentors.
+The role of the Supervising Teacher in the professional setting is crucial to both the University and the Pre-Service Teacher in facilitating and supporting professional experience.
+We acknowledge and appreciate the significant time devoted to this task by supervising teachers.
 We hope that the information contained in this document, clarifies and assists in defining this role, so that this experience is rewarding for all parties.

-IT IS THE RESPONSIBILITY OF THE MENTOR TO GUIDE AND SUPPORT PSTs TO ACHIEVE THE PLACEMENT EXPECTATIONS OUTLINED BELOW:
+IT IS THE RESPONSIBILITY OF THE SUPERVISING TEACHER TO GUIDE AND SUPPORT PSTs TO ACHIEVE THE PLACEMENT EXPECTATIONS OUTLINED BELOW: